-What you can expect from the University
+What you can expect from the Western Orthodox Academy

-What the University expects from you
+What the Western Orthodox Academy expects from you

 XVII.
 You must take responsibility for your learning, submitting requested documentation, assignments and other materials on time and working to the best of your ability at all times.

 XVIII.
 You must support Western Orthodox Academy staff and other students in maintaining the Western Orthodox Academy as a safe and welcoming learning environment.

 XIX.
 You must pay all fees promptly and in full.

 XX.
 You must inform the appropriate staff member (usually your mentor) if there are any adverse circumstances that will affect your programme or learning experience, as soon as is practicable.